mcsakoff/rs-fastlib/README.md

 }
 ```

-For examples see implementation for `fastlib::text::TextMessageFactory` or `fastlib::text::JsonMessageFactory` but more likely you will want to construct you own message structs.
+For message factory implementation examples see `fastlib::text::TextMessageFactory` and `fastlib::text::JsonMessageFactory`.

 Then create a decoder from templates XML file and decode a message: